 „Matthias Schranner is one of the best negotiators in the world“ — Forbes

-Our consultants immediately take so-called “first attack”-actions, such as setting up a crisis plan and stabilizing the negotiation process to avoid impairing regular business operations.
+Our consultants immediately prepare the "initial strike", such as setting up a crisis plan and stabilizing the negotiation process to avoid impairing regular business operations.

 The first phase of the negotiation is critical.
-We support boards, managing directors and top politicians through this demanding and primordial phase to avoid any mistakes that could restrict options throughout the negotiation.
+We support boards, managing directors and top politicians through this demanding initial phase to avoid any mistakes that could restrict options throughout the negotiation.